pablopb3/tiempoemojis/README.md

 # tiempoemojis
-Twitter bot which tweets every day the weather map for Spain through emojis
+Twitter bot which tweets every day the weatherDescription map for Spain through emojis